Eastern Europe: Cold War (1947–1991)

 The fall of the Iron Curtain brought the end of the Cold War east–west division in Europe, but this geopolitical concept is sometimes still used for quick reference by the media.
 Another definition was used during the 40 years of Cold War between 1947 and 1989, and was more or less synonymous with the terms Eastern Bloc and Warsaw Pact.
-A similar definition names the formerly communist European states outside the Soviet Union as Eastern Europe.

-Historians and social scientists generally view such definitions as outdated or relegated.
+A similar definition names the formerly communist European states outside the Soviet Union as Eastern Europe, although historians and social scientists generally view such definitions as outdated or relegated.

 EuroVoc

 European sub-regions according to EuroVoc:

 EuroVoc, a multilingual thesaurus maintained by the Publications Office of the European Union, classifies Bulgaria, Croatia, the Czech Republic, Hungary, Poland, Romania, Slovakia and Slovenia, plus the candidate countries Albania, North Macedonia and Serbia as Central and Eastern European.

 Contemporary developments

-In broadest definition, there are 28 countries that constitute the region of Eastern Europe: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, the Czech Republic, Estonia, Georgia, Greece, Hungary, Kazakhstan, Kosovo, Latvia, Lithuania, Moldova, Montenegro, North Macedonia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Turkey (East Thrace), and Ukraine, all of which can be classified into any of the 6 categories below.
+In broadest definition, the countries are Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, the Czech Republic, Estonia, Hungary, Kosovo, Latvia, Lithuania, Moldova, Montenegro, North Macedonia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Ukraine and, in rare cases, Greece, which is more commonly classified differently, albeit less commonly placed in Eastern Europe, all of which can be classified into 6 categories.

+Despite being predominantly located in West Asia, the South Caucasus nations of Armenia, Azerbaijan, and Georgia are often categorized as part of Eastern Europe.
+Kazakhstan has approximately 4% of its territory located in Eastern Europe, but is regularly categorized as a Central Asian nation.
+While not considered to be part of Eastern Europe, the East Thrace region of Turkey is often grouped in as part of Southeast Europe.